Browser Navigation Commands Selenium WebDriver Tutorials

 • Refresh a web page

-Let us go through each of the commands one by one and learn how to do with the help of using Selenium WebDriver.
+Let us go through each of the commands individually and learn how to do so with the help of Selenium WebDriver.

 Different Navigation Commands In Selenium